dilzio/ogury-wikiapi/README.md

 2. **viewcount**: given a start date, end date, and article name, will return the total views for that article in the date range
-3. **mostviewedday**: given a 4-digit year, 2-digit month, and article name, will return the day the article had the highest number of views that month
+3. **mostviewedday**: given a 4-digit year, 2-digit month, and article name, will return the day the article had the highest number of views in that month

 ## Install and Run